 Here are some of the top tips and tricks you need to keep in mind when planning your ski holiday in France:

 Packing If you’re going to be traveling to the Alps, it’s highly recommended that you pack as lightly as you can.
 Most ski resorts are car-free and you will end up having to carry all your luggage and ski gear through different modes of transportation.
 Expect at least a few times of loading and unloading (plane, trams, buses, lifts and more).
 The lighter you pack, the more hassle you’ll be going through.
 If you’re going to be taking your skiing gear as well, keep in mind that they might also be heavy.
-We always try to pack as lightly as we can where ever we’re going but on a ski holiday in France its even more important!
+We always try to pack as lightly as we can wherever we’re going but on a ski holiday in France its even more important!

 If you have kids in tow on your ski holiday in France